 The start is at the Caretaker’s Parking Lot on Long Meadow Rd. in Sterling Forest State Park (Tuxedo, NY).
-Depending on the, number of entrants, there will either be a wave start or a mass start, faster runners in earlier waves.
+Due to COVID restrictions, there will be a wave start, with faster runners in earlier waves.

 Runners will run a short stretch on the red trail (0.3 mi) and then enter the multiuse loop by going right onto the red Hutchison trail until they reach the magenta Red Back trail, where they will continue left/straight.

-Halfway through the loop, runners will come to a fork, and will go right and downhill on the magenta trail to Aid Station #1 at P16, South Gate Road Parking area.
-After leaving the aid station, they will make their way back up to the fork described above, but will make a sharp right onto the blue Munsee-Eagle trail.
-The blue trail winds its way uphill back to the red trail.
+Halfway through the loop, runners will come to a fork, where there should be a course marshal, and will go right and downhill on the magenta trail to Aid Station #1 at P16, South Gate Road Parking area.
+After leaving the aid station, they will make their way back uphill to the fork described above, but will make a sharp right onto the blue Munsee-Eagle trail.
+The blue trail winds its way uphill a long way back to the red trail.
 Go right on the red trail back to the Start area and Aid Station #2 (Caretaker’s Parking Lot).
+The 15k race ends at the Caretaker's Lot.

 After leaving Aid Station #2, runners will turn left onto Long Meadow Rd.